 As provided for in Chapter 8-6 of the New Mexico Statutes Annotated 1978, the State Treasurer shall receive and keep all monies of the state, except where otherwise provided, and shall disburse the public money upon lawful warrants.
-The State Treasurer's Office (STO) acts as the state's bank.
-Agency cash receipts are deposited with STO and pooled in a statewide investment fund, when amounts are greater than immediate needs they are placed into short-term investments.
+The State Treasurer's Office (STO) acts as the state's bank when agency cash receipts are deposited with STO and pooled in a statewide investment fund, also referred to as the State General Fund Investment Pool (SGFIP).
+In times when amounts are greater than immediate needs they are placed into shortterm investments.
 When agencies make payments to vendors and employees they are made from this pool and their claims on the pool are reduced.

-The comprehensive cash reconciliation model which compares aggregated agency claims on the State General Fund Investment Pool to the associated resources held by the State Treasurer's Office has been completed for fiscal year 2019.
-The process has been previously reviewed by the IPAs performing audits of the General Fund, the Department of Finance and Administration and the State of New Mexico's Comprehensive Annual Financial Report.
-These reviews have deemed the process sound and the Department fully compliant with the reconciliation requirements.
+The comprehensive cash reconciliation model which compares aggregated agency claims on the SGFIP to the associated resources held by the State Treasurer's Office has been completed for fiscal year 2020.
+This process has been previously reviewed and is analyzed annually, by the IPAs performing audits of the General Fund, the Department of Finance and Administration (Department), and the State of New Mexico's Comprehensive Annual Financial Report.
+These reviews have deemed the process sound and the Department is fully compliant with reconciliation requirements.
+The Department asserts that:

-It is asserted that as of June 30, 2019, resources held in the pool were equivalent to the corresponding business unit claims on those resources.
-It is also asserted that all claims as recorded in the SHARE system shall be honored at face value.
+- As of June 30, 2020, resources held in the pool were equivalent to the corresponding business unit claims on those resources - All claims, as recorded in SHARE, shall be honored at face value